CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 Launch a new instance using the AMI with the software loaded and request a spot instance for the c6a.8xlarge EC2 instance

+(Note this command is commented out, as it is only an example, and the json file doesn't contain the ImageId, so it won't run)

-`aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --region us-east-1 --cli-input-json file://runinstances-config.json`
+`### aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --region us-east-1 --cli-input-json file://runinstances-config.json`

 Example of security group inbound and outbound rules required to connect to EC2 instance via ssh.